Poll: Majority of Americans disagree with Trump's plan to arm teachers

 Republicans are more enthusiastic about how Trump has handled gun control than how Congress has handled the issue, with 78 percent of Republicans surveyed saying they are enthusiastic or satisfied with how Trump has approached gun control so far.
 Only 43 percent of Republicans feel the same about Congress.

-Meanwhile, both Democrats and Independents take a dim view of both Trump and Congress on the issue.
+Meanwhile, both Democrats and Independents take a dim view of Trump and Congress on the issue.

 A narrow bipartisan proposal that would attempt to shore up the National Instant Background Check System has at least 50 co-sponsors, but it has not been brought to the floor — and GOP lawmakers have been unable to reach a consensus on what they support.

-Still, a majority of Americans, 61 percent, think government and society can take action that will be effective in preventing shootings like the one in Parkland, Florida from happening again.
+Still, a majority of Americans, 61 percent, think government and society can take action that will be effective in preventing shootings like the one in Parkland, Florida.
 Thirty-six percent think school shootings like Parkland will happen again regardless of what action is taken by government and society.